alex1278/ang-timeline/README.txt

 Contributors: most_wanted
 Donate link:
-Tags: timeline, custom post type, custom taxonomy, timeline type, images, custom fields Stable Tag: 1.0
+Tags: timeline, custom post type, custom taxonomy, timeline type, images, custom fields Stable Tag: 1.3.3
-Tested up to: 4.5.2
+Tested up to: 4.5.3
 Requires at least: 3.5
 License: GPLv2 or later

 A complete timeline plugin for creative folks.
+ANG Timeline creates responsive vertical storyline in chronological, colorful and more attractive order based on the year and date of your posts.

 == Description ==

+ANG Timeline is a responsive WordPress Plugin that allows you to create beautiful vertical storyline and a series of events that you can assign to that timeline.
 This plugin adds the 'timeline' custom post type to your WordPress blog.
 By default, the plugin will append timeline meta information (timeline value) to the timeline post.
 It will prepend text element(date) to timeline posts.
 Timeline widget allows you select any registered image size to show in timeline post.